axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.conf.5.md

 ```

-- Some options are global options, or can be set globally, for example, whether {{% param "product.ose" %}} should use DNS resolution to resolve IP addresses.
+- Some options are global options, or can be set globally, for example, whether {{% param "product.abbrev" %}} should use DNS resolution to resolve IP addresses.

     ```shell
         options { use-dns(no); };